 There are also several fees associated with obtaining a mortgage and transferring property ownership which you will be expected to pay at closing.
 Bring a cashiers check for the down payment and closing costs if required.
 Personal checks are normally not accepted.
 You also will need to show your homeowner's insurance policy, and any other requirements such as flood insurance, plus proof of payment.

 Your loan will normally close shortly after you have signed the loan documents.
 On owner occupied refinance loan transactions federal law requires that you have 3 days to review the documents before your loan transaction can close.

-We are a full service residental mortgage lender based in Southern California.
+We are a full service residental mortgage lender licensed in California & Florida.
 Expect only the highest quality service and competitive rates.
 A tradition of excellence since 2006.

 Company NMLS: 2102461